inaserif/inaserif.github.io/_pages/projects.md

 - ### 	The Quest for the Holy Entity: Using LLMs for Entity Recognition in Medieval Texts

 Using medieval pilgrimage reports as sample, I am creating a pipeline for recognition, extraction and verification of entities, such as persons, places, organisations asf.
+Besides the technical work, a paper that discusses challenges and potentials and contains content-related analysis is in progress.

 - ### llm benchmarking for humanities data